tadas-amb/tadas-amb/README.md

 - 👋 Hi, I’m @tadas-amb
 - 👀 I’m interested in learning all about software and coding
-- 🌱 I’m currently learning in a high school in Raseiniai, Lithuania
+- 🌱 I’m currently studying in a high school in Raseiniai, Lithuania
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...